-2.11 Impairment of non-financial assets
+2.12 Impairment of non-financial assets

 Property, plant and equipment and other non-financial assets are tested for impairment whenever there is any objective evidence or indication that these assets may be impaired.
+Impairment assessment for club membership is performed annually as it has an indefinite useful life.